 I guarantee you, I'll bet you have this thought process.

-The first time you hear of a shooting incident in a city, the first thing you think of, when will the riot start, or have they?
+The first time you hear of a shooting incident in a city, the first thing you think of, when will the riots start?

 And this wasn't supposed to be the way it was supposed to be.

-This is the way it was gonna be.
+This is the way it was going to be.

-There's no no way we're gonna be able to talk about it because those of you I'm asking to think are not on the phone with me here.
+There's no way we're going to be able to talk about it because those of you I'm asking to think are not on the phone with me here.

-But let's say you're one of the people who believed, and maybe even voted for Obama on the premise with the hope that the election of an African American president would say to everybody, would send a signal in this country and a reverberate around the world that we are we're not racist in this country.
+But let's say you're one of the people who believed and maybe even voted for Obama on the premise with the hope that the election of an African-American president would say to everybody, would send a signal in this country and reverberate around the world that we are not racist in this country.

-All these people running around saying America's racist and bigoted and all that, not true.
+All these people running around saying America is racist and bigoted and all that.

 Look what we just did.